+Built specifically for kids, this tablet has easy-to-use parental controls and a kid-safe browser that keeps them safe from inappropriate content.
 And the best bit?
 The Fire 7 comes with a two-year, worry-free guarantee that means if they break it, you can simply return it to Amazon and the company will replace it for free.
 No questions asked.

 Best Christmas gifts for kids over £100/$125

-Next-level Lego for older kids.
+Next-level Lego for older kids